Edie Sedgwick: Family background and early childhood

-Edie Sedgwick was born in Santa Barbara, California, the seventh of eight children of Alice Delano de Forest (1908–1988) and Francis Minturn Sedgwick (1904–1967), a rancher, sculptor and member of the historical Sedgwick family of Massachusetts.
-Sedgwick's mother was the daughter of Henry Wheeler de Forest, the president and chairman of the board of the Southern Pacific Railroad.
-She was named after her father's aunt, Edith Minturn Stokes, who was painted with her husband, Isaac Newton Phelps Stokes, by John Singer Sargent.
+Edith "Edie" Minturn Sedgwick was born at Cottage Hospital in Santa Barbara, California on April 20, 1943.
+She was the seventh of eight children of Alice Delano de Forest (1908–1988) and Francis Minturn Sedgwick (1904–1967).
+Her father was a rancher, sculptor, and member of the historical Sedgwick family of Massachusetts.
+Her maternal grandfather Henry Wheeler de Forest was the president and chairman of the board of the Southern Pacific Railroad.
+Her maternal great-grandfather, Reverend Endicott Peabody, founded the Groton School in Groton, Massachusetts.
+She was named after her father's aunt, Edith Minturn Stokes.
 She was of English and French Huguenot ancestry.